 Princess Caroline's press office confirmed the news via a statement.
 "Her Serene Highness Princess Caroline has the pleasure of announcing the birth of her grandson, born on 21 March 2013," the missive said before adding: "Both mother and baby are doing well".

 The newest member of the Grimaldi clan won't be a potential successor to the Monegasque throne given that Andrea and Tatiana have yet to marry.
 Any future heir will be the child born to Prince Albert and his wife Charlene.
+The proud parents aren't expected to attend this time around.

 The baby has arrived at a special time for Monaco.
 The Municipality is preparing to celebrate its annual Rose Ball, and all eyes will be on first-time grandmother Caroline, who is expected to attend with her other children Charlotte, 26, and Pierre, who is 25.